erikpukinskis/forko3/readme.md

 Forko3
 ======

 A simple HTML hosting and editing server build in Node.js.
-Part of the Forkolator project (http://forkolator.org).
+Part of the [Forkolator](http://forkolator.org) project.

 Installation
 ------------